sightfactory/fraud-prevention/README.md

 After installing the plugin, set the maximum transactions per minute and the email score threshold to mitigate against velocity attacks and spam emails.

+== Screenshots ==

+1. This screen shot shows the settings screen.
+2. This screen shot shows the error notice when a spam email is detected
+3. This screen show shows the error notice when too many transactions are attempted

 == Changelog ==